tradingstrategy-ai/docs/source/glossary.rst

         Cross-validation is a common practice in machine learning and statistical modeling.
 It is used to assess the predictive accuracy of a model and to detect overfitting, which occurs when a model performs well on the training data but does not generalize well to new data.

-        The process involves splitting the dataset into two subsets: a training set and a test set.
+        The process involves splitting the dataset into two subsets: a :term:`training set` and a :term:`test set`.
 The model is trained on the training set and then evaluated on the test set.
 The results are compared to determine how well the model performs on new data.

         Cross-validation can be used to compare different models or to tune the parameters of a model.
 It can also be used to select the best features for a model or to determine the optimal number of features.